LukynkaCZE/IntelliJTwitchChannelPoints/README.md

 ## Installation

-You can download the plugin from the JetBrains Marketplace
+You can download the plugin from the [JetBrains Marketplace](https://plugins.jetbrains.com/embeddable/install/24641)

-<iframe width="245px" height="48px" src="https://plugins.jetbrains.com/embeddable/install/24641"></iframe>

 ---